 Upload automatically with Pics.io DAM

 Uploading files via Pics.io Digital Asset Management is easy and time-efficient.
+It's probably the fastest way to upload to Google Drive.
 This file manager works on top of your Google Drive so anything you upload there will be mirrored automatically on your Google Drive.

 How will DAM speed up your uploads?
 Easily!
 With Pics.io, you can organize your files and make them searchable even at the stage of upload.
 A user can add metadata, assignees, asset marks, descriptions, custom metadata fields, etc., etc., as well as choose a collection where to upload the info.

-Here are a few other ways how DAM can be useful to you next to automating your uploads to Google Drive:
+Here are a few other ways how DAM can be used for maximum potential, besides automating your uploads:

 - Access files instantly thanks to advanced search capabilities